-After something more quirky than your typical parade?
-Try Ivrea, where the highlight of the festivities is the annual orange battle, a rather messy way of commemorating the local people's struggle against Napoleonic troops - though it first started several centuries later.)
+After something more exciting than your typical parade?
+Try Ivrea, where the highlight of the festivities is the annual orange fight – a rather messy way of commemorating the local people's struggle against Napoleonic troops (although it first started several centuries later.)

 This carnival, the second oldest in Italy which has been celebrated for over 600 years, is also the longest-running celebration of its kind in the country: it officially started back on Boxing Day.

-Sciacca, Sicily, February 8th-13th
+Sciacca, Sicily, February 20-25

 It's thought to date back to Roman times, and the highlight is on the final day when the chariot of Peppe Napa, the Carnival King is burned in the town's main square.

 Watch out for flying objects – it's become a tradition to throw toys and other inflatable objects from the floats to onlookers, with prizes given for the most creative ideas.
 The end of the festival is celebrated with an unmissable fireworks show.

-Oristano, Sardinia: February 11th and 13th
+Oristano, Sardinia: February 23-25

 What makes Oristano's carnival stand out is the chance to witness the Sartiglia, a unique horse race where the costumed riders try to spear a hanging silver star, and perform acrobatics from the saddles of their horses.
 There are also the typical parades, shows and general merriment of carnival season, Sardinian style.